What are smoked baked beans

 - This recipe easily serves 12.
 Feel free to modify it to fit your needs.

-If you are looking for more menu ideas, here is a link to all of my grilled or smoked recipes.
+If you are looking for more menu ideas, here is a link to all of my smoked and grilled recipes.

 Ingredients